fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 The documentation for Express includes a section on security: [Production Best Practices: Security](https://expressjs.com/en/advanced/best-practice-security.html), which is worth a read through.
 It is also recommended to add a library called [Helmet](https://helmetjs.github.io/) to the backend.
 It includes a set of middlewares that eliminate some security vulnerabilities in Express applications.

-Using the ESlint [security-plugin](https://github.com/nodesecurity/eslint-plugin-security) is also worth doing.
+Using the ESLint [security-plugin](https://github.com/nodesecurity/eslint-plugin-security) is also worth doing.

 ### Current trends